 A Digital Transformation Success Story: RAM

-RAM, a South Africa based hand-to-hand corrier service was going through a change.
+RAM, a South Africa-based hand-to-hand courier service, was going through a change.

 They were adapting to the digital transformation and decided to change everything in their internal IT platform.

-Thousands of courriers who needed to learn the new platform.
+Thousands of couriers needed to learn the new platform.

-Onboarding is obviously one of the core challanges of digital transformation.
-But RAM took on the challange and managed to come out victorious.
-With UserGuiding.
+Onboarding is obviously one of the core challenges of digital transformation.
+But RAM took on the challenge and managed to come out victorious.

 Frequently Asked Questions